-To hone her storytelling and writing craft, Mina attended the four-year course Writing for Children at Script Plus (Amsterdam University of Applied Sciences).
-As a non-degree seeking student, she completed the master program Book Editing at the University of Amsterdam.
-Mina is an certified teacher Creative Writing, trained through the Amsterdam University of Applied Sciences.
+To refine her craft, Mina completed the four-year course Writing Fiction for Children at Script+ (Amsterdam University of Applied Sciences) and pursued a dual master Book Editing from the University of Amsterdam as a non-degree seeking student.
+She capped off her studies with a six-month internship at the prestigious Meulenhoff publishing house.
+Mina is also a certified teacher of Creative Writing, trained through DOCS, a program affiliated with the Amsterdam University of Applied Sciences.

-Mina lives in Berkeley, California, where she writes in English and Dutch, and works as a freelance editor.
-She teaches creative writing to kids and adults and she mentors aspiring and published writers.
+Now based in Berkeley, California, Mina writes in both English and Dutch while working as a freelance editor.
+She teaches creative writing to both children and adults and she mentors aspiring and published writers.
+In addition to her writing, Mina co-directs the Dutch School of Silicon Valley, an after-school program offering Dutch language and cultural education for students ranging from toddlers to adults.

 3 Comments